Reejig Blog

 AI fails when employees are unclear how it fits into daily work.

-Even when AI systems are technically sound, adoption lags if leaders assume employees will “figure it out.”
-Savage emphasized that adoption breaks down when enablement is abstract or self-directed.
+Even technically sound AI systems see lagging adoption.
+This happens when leaders assume employees will "figure it out."
+Savage emphasized that adoption breaks down when guidance is abstract or self-directed.

 "Prompt training is not the answer.
 We need to show people exactly how the work changes."